prramach/IndexedDBServices/README.md

 # IndexedDBServices
 An IndexedDB Wrapper as  Service for Angualr Projects.
-This simple typescript class whch can be copied to your Angualr projects and Inject as a service to create and managed IndexedDB.
+This simple typescript class whch can be copied to your Angualr projects and Inject as a service to create and manage IndexedDB.
 ~~~
     Once you Injected the Service you can call the service method
     this_idxdbsvc.initIdxDB()// to initialize the db store